pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
 ## 11.0.0
+- Bumped Symfony packages to "^6.1".
+Pimcore 11 will only support Symfony 6.
+- `FrontendController::renderTemplate()`: Changed the visibility to `protected`.
 - [Elements] Added `setParentId`, `setType` and `setParent` methods to `Pimcore\Model\Element\ElementInterface`
 - [JSRouting Bundle] Bumped `friendsofsymfony/jsrouting-bundle` to version `^3.2.1`
 - [Installer] Changed the return type of `Pimcore\Extension\Bundle\Installer\InstallerInterface::getOutput` to `BufferedOutput | NullOutput`.